Metrans Rail: History

 Metrans Rail was originally established under the name Railtrans by Petr Šimral and Radan Stift, a pair of locomotive drivers, in August 2003.
 At its commencement of operations, it concentrated on irregular freight movements, often running cross-border trains into neighbouring Germany.
 On 1 September 2004, Railtrans became the first Czech open access operator to offer regular passenger trains between the Czech city of Liberec and the German city of Zittau; this route was served using several Uerdingen railbuses.

 During April 2006, Railtrans announced plans to compete with state-owned Czech Railways on the line Prague - Ostrava.
 Despite being scheduled to do so, it failed to start operations in December 2006 due to the selected Siemens ES64F4 electric locomotives having not received the necessary permissions.
 Siemens was able to attain approval in December 2011.
 Railtrans was refused access to Prague Main Station on account of the scheduled reconstruction of the line that had limited capacity to the station; the existing subsidised services of incumbent Czech Railways were given priority over new potential services.
 During September 2007, Railtrans announced its decision to abandon the project entirely.

 In August 2009, Metrans acquired a 50 percent stake in Railtrans.
 During March 2011, Metrans increased its shareholding to 80 percent; three years later, it became the sole shareholder and the company was renamed Metrans Rail.
-It has since become a wholly-owned subsidiary of the German logistics company HHLA.
+It has since become a wholly owned subsidiary of the German logistics company HHLA.

 On 6 May 2013, Metrans opened its new container terminal at Česká Třebova, Eastern Bohemia; built at a cost of €16.5 million, the facility became the second hub of the company's intermodal operations.
 Possessing six 630m-long electrified sidings and three gantry cranes, it had sufficient capacity to handle around 150 trains per week travelling to and from destinations such as Austria, Slovakia, and Hungary.
-By this point, its first terminal in Prague Uhrinĕves had become the largest intermodal facility in the Czech Republic.
+By this point, its first terminal in Prague Uhřínĕves had become the largest intermodal facility in the Czech Republic.

 By the early 2010s, Metrans has become the dominant intermodal operator in both the Czech Republic and neighboring Slovakia.
 It routinely operated its own independent trains to various major European ports, including Hamburg, Rotterdam, and Koper.
 By September 2014, Metrans was reportedly operating up to seven intermodal trains per day in both directions between the port of Hamburg and terminals in Prague and Ceska Trebova in the Czech Republic.

 During the early 2020s, Metrans participated in the RailWatch project, a German government-funded scheme to that aims to make rail freight more efficient, cheaper, and safer through the use of data and artificial intelligence to automatically check many of the metrics of every freight wagon while on the move.
 In late March 2022, as a consequence of a cyber attack upon the IT systems of Ferrovie dello Stato Italiane that caused widespread disruption across Italy's railways, Metrans temporarily suspended all of its Italian operations.